pkeilbach/htwg-practical-nlp/docs/lectures/logistic_regression.md

 !!! info "Bias Term"

     The **bias term** (also known as the intercept or offset) in logistic regression serves to shift the decision boundary away from the origin (0,0) in the feature space.

+    Without the bias term, the decision boundary would always pass through the origin, but this is barely the case in real-world data.

     While the weights associated with the features determine the slope of the decision boundary, the bias term influences where the decision boundary is positioned on the y-axis.

 !!! info "Learning Rate"